All Episodes

 Why not?

-I have seen them protesting out in front of the courthouse.
+I have seen them protesting out in front of the courthouse, things that I know about.

-These things that you're saying, wait, wait.
+These things that you're saying.

-You're talking about you're seeing people today, are you talking about the Tea Parties protesting in front of the post office?
+Are you talking about the Tea Parties protesting in front of the post office?

 Yes, sir.

-Okay, but you have not seen you have not seen, like the Cindy Sheehan-led protests against George W. Bush over the Iraq War.
+Okay, but you have not seen, you have not seen like the Cindy Sheehan-led protests against George W. Bush over the Iraq War.

-You've not seen it.
+You've not seen.

 I have seen that.

-I I have seen that.
+I have seen that, sir.

-So why don't you but you don't question that, but you do question these people today who probably many of them for the first time in their lives, Andrew, are protesting.
+So why don't you, but you don't question that, but you do question these people today who probably, many of them for the first time in their lives, Andrew, are protesting.

-The left wing Democrats, liberals, so for whatever you call them, they own the public protest as a means of advancing their agenda.
+The left-wing Democrats, liberals, so for whatever you call them, they own the public protest as a means of advancing their agenda.

 The people protesting today, this is a first for most of them.

-So not unfair that they should protest.
+So it's not unfair that they should protest.

 I mean, they've got a genuine grievance, just like the other people protesting think they do.

-It's a constitutional right.
+It's their constitutional right.

-And you've you've helped clear some things up for me, Rush, and I thank you for that.
+I just want to know, and you've helped clear some things up for me, Rush, and I thank you for that.

-But I just want to know why some of these people who are so I'm driving by and they look so angry, so disappointed, and something that's a hundred the a hundred days in, or a little bit over, I'm assuming.
+But I just want to know why some of these people who are so I'm driving by and they look so angry, so disappointed, and something that's 100 days in, or a little bit over, I'm assuming, 100 days in for a policy that, in my mind, it seems to be working.

 I mean, we're hearing things on the news about President Obama meeting with different people who have already seen the positive effects of his policies.

-Ah, okay, so you're watching the mainstream media, which are stenographers for the Obama administration.
+So you're watching the mainstream media, which are stenographers for the Obama administration.

 They have cast journalism aside.